dmolony/dm3270/README.md

 ![Fonts](resources/fonts.png?raw=true "fonts")
 ![Debug](resources/debug.png?raw=true "debug")
 #### Keys
 Not all keys are available on all platforms, and some aren't usually available at all.
 To help with this, the following shortcuts are available.
+These will probably change after some more testing on Windows.
 * Home - ctrl-h
 * Erase EOL - ctrl-del
 * Return - crtl-enter
 * Insert - ctrl-i
-* PA1/2/3 - ctrl-1/2/3
+* PA1/2/3 - ctrl-F1/F2/F3